 Elevations within the area surrounding the AGLM landholding range from around 100 to 500 metres above sea level.
 The AGLM landholding is predominantly surrounded by heavy industrial land uses.
 The landholding itself is dominated by large-scale infrastructure associated with the Bayswater and Liddell power stations, as well as open-cut mining activities.
 Agricultural grazing land is also present within and surrounding the AGLM landholding.
 The majority of the AGLM landholding has been previously disturbed during the construction and operation of Liddell and Bayswater power stations, as well as by historic and ongoing agricultural activity.

-The BESS Project is proposed to be constructed within the location of the existing solar array area (the site), shown as 'Area 2' in Figure 1.
+The BESS Project is proposed to be constructed within the location of the existing solar array area (the site), shown as 'Area 2' in Figure 2-1.
 This location was selected as it is in close proximity to Liddell Power Station, is no longer required of the power station operations, and has been previously disturbed.
-Stockpiling for the BESS Project will occur within the former coal yards area, shown as 'Area 1' in Figure 1.
+Stockpiling for the BESS Project will be located within the former coal yards area and the existing solar array area, respectively during Stage 2 (Figure 2-4).

 The existing solar array area consists of approximately 5 ha of solar thermal equipment, which will be removed as part of this project.
-This equipment consists predominantly of steel pipes used for heat absorption and water and steam transfer, mirror reflectors and steel mounting structures, as shown in Figure 2.
+This equipment consists predominantly of steel pipes used for heat absorption and water and steam transfer, mirror reflectors and steel mounting structures, as shown in Figure 2-2.
 The former coal yard covers an area of about 20 ha and consists of approximately 5 km of conveyor and associated stacker / reclaimer equipment.